Great RV Exterior Care Tips

 ● If you notice your canopy is fraying, molding, tearing, or sagging, look into RV awning

-replacement fabric before resorting to investing in an entirely new awning.
+replacement fabric before investing in an entirely new awning.

 ● Inspect the hardware for rust.
 You can help keep the mobile parts functioning optimally